 Implementing sun protection strategies beyond sunscreen application is vital for keeping dogs safe and comfortable during extended periods of sun exposure.
 While some dog breeds have naturally thick coats which offer some level of protection against the sun, it is still essential to consider additional measures.

 Sun-protective clothing designed specifically for dogs can provide an extra layer of defense against harmful rays, shielding their skin from direct contact with the sun.
-These garments are made from materials that block UV radiation and can cover a significant area of your dog's body, such as their belly and legs.
+These garments are made from materials that block UV radiation and can cover a significant area of your dog's body, such as its belly and legs.

 Aside from using protective clothing, managing your dog's sun exposure times is also crucial.
 Avoid taking them out during peak sunlight hours when the heat is most intense, typically between 10 am and 4 pm.
 If you must be outside during these hours, ensure there are shaded areas where your dog can rest in between activities or playtime sessions.